ferkungamaboobo/trailblaze-gdpr/README.md

 Without changes, it can do the following:
 * Adds a pre-styled GDPR Cookie Consent banner that meets the requirement to provide explicit consent before tracking.
-  * This sets a consent cookie via javascript that sends a Google Tag Manager data layer event to enable
+  * This sets a consent cookie via javascript that sends a Google Tag Manager data layer event to use instead of Page View events.
 * Installs Google Tag Manager with the ad storage consents denied by default.
-* Adds an action to GravityForms to delete the submission from the entries database when the consent cookie is not set
+* Adds an action to GravityForms to delete the submission from the entries database when the consent cookie is not set.

 ## Installation
 1. [Download](https://github.com/ferkungamaboobo/trailblaze-gdpr/archive/refs/heads/main.zip) the master file